Akatmks/akatmks.github.io/_posts/2022-11-15-note-on-outliers-in-statistics.md

 ~~The problem with this step is that the original tracking data likely contains a large number of tracking errors, which will very much mess up the intersection calculation.
 Instead of trying to remove outliers and calculate average deviation, it would be better to ...~~

+...

-Akatsumekusa just realised that there are machine learning models for clustering and there is a good library called scikit-learn.
+Akatsumekusa just realised that there are ML models for clustering analysis and there is a good Python library providing these models called scikit-learn.

 ## Various sources